New Mexico healthcare is building a new way to innovate.

-Focus: innovative technology that can improve care, quality, access, and sustainability in NM
+Focus: advanced computing technology that can strengthen care, quality, access, and sustainability for New Mexico healthcare and the communities we serve.

 What is the Health ImpACT Challenge?

-• Define priority healthcare challenges emerging in New Mexico
+• Define priority healthcare challenges in New Mexico

-• Choose to host a pilot when there’s a fit—with funding available to offset internal effort
+• Host scoped, short pilot projects when there’s a fit—with support from HealthInno and potential funding to offset internal effort

 Why This Matters